pieterkdevilliers/priority-tracking/README.md

 - Run `coverage run manage.py test`
 - Then `coverage html` to generate the report
 - The report can be viewed in a browser by opening the `index.html` file from inside the `htmlcov` folder.

+- **Automated Tests Included**
+**Form Tests:**

+- ActionForm & UpdateActionForm
+- Action Title IS required.
+- Category and Priority fields are NOT required.
+- Form Fields are explicit in the form meta class.

+**CategoryForm**
+- Category Title and Category Description fields ARE required.
+- Form Fields are explicit in the form meta class.

+**PriorityForm**
+- Priority Title and Priority Description fields ARE required.
+- Form Fields are explicit in the form meta class.

+**CreateUserForm**
+- Username, Email Password1 and Password2 fields ARE required.
+- Form Fields are explicit in the form meta class.

+**Views Tests:**
+- User Login successful - response 200
+- Loading Action List after Login

+**Loading the following pages:**
+- Filtered Action List
+- Priorities List
+- Categories List
+- Add Action
+- Add Action Redirect
+- Update Action
+- Delete Action
+- Add Category
+- Update Category
+- Add Category Redirect
+- Delete Category
+- Add Priority
+- Add Priority Redirect
+- Update Priority
+- Delete Priority
+- Complete Action

+**Model Tests:**

+- Confirm new Actions are created in the “Not Done” status by default.

+### Manual User Testing

+The bulk of the manual user testing was done as an "eat your own dog food" process.
+I started using the Priority Tracker myself, to track the work done on the project, as soon as I could, and this helped to identify edge-cases which were not seen in the planning stage.

 ### Interesting Bugs Or Problems